Habberlabber/Habbers-GULP-BABEL-SCSS-Boilerplate/README.md

 ## Utility

-Folowing is the current utility classes and/or mixins
+Folowing is the current and future utility classes and/or mixins

 ### Spacing